vszakats/hb/docs/tshirt.md

 ---
 # The Harbour T-Shirt!

-You can order the Harbour-Project T-Shirt for $20 (USD) per piece (excluding mail cost.)<br>
+You can order the Harbour T-Shirt for $20 (USD) per piece (excluding mail cost.)<br>
 We have them in sizes eXtra Large and Large.
 Click on the image to order!